CShorten/my-swe-education/design_patterns/readme.md

+Quick Notes

+- Inside the Hexagon, Outside the Hexagon

+# List
 1. Singleton
 Ensures a class has only one instance throughout the application and provides a global point of access to it.
 Commonly used for configuration managers, logging, or database connections.
 2. Factory